 We want everyone to be happy, and we want to be happy as well, but the truth is sometimes it’s not possible for every single person to be happy every single time.
 Sometimes the customer gets what they want or ask for and sometimes the business owner takes a hit, and other times, it’s the other way around.
 If you set a fair policy and stick to it, you’ll experience wins AND Losses.
 That’s business and it’s okay.

 You can’t please everyone.
 Attempting to do so is a losing game.
 But everyone CAN be on the same page from the start!
-Do what you CAN do, set the policy, and default to it as the first line of defense.
+Do what you CAN do, set your business policy, and default to it as the first line of defense.
 It serves both parties.

-I hope that helps you to feel more confident in setting and enforcing your policy!
+I hope that helps you to feel more confident in setting and enforcing your business policies!
 If you need to revisit your policy, do so!
 The positives should far outweigh the negatives but set yourself up for success – or at least for less awkwardness- from the start.